RajitPaul11/Ansible-Playbooks/README.md

-# AnsiblePlaybook-ApacheServerConfiguration
+# AnsiblePlaybook-Configurations
-Apache Server Configuration on Managed Nodes - TestOS &amp; ProdOS using Ansible-Playbook
+web.yml - YAML to Configure Apache Server on Managed Nodes - TestOS &amp; ProdOS using Ansible-Playbook dns.yml - YAML to Configure DomainNameServer on ManagedNodes